 What’s the best local dish you’ve tasted?

 Around Tuscany, you will come across Pasta al Cinghiale.
 Cinghiale means wild boar in Italian and can be seen (if lucky) scampering around the Tuscan countryside.
 The Italians make a mouth-watering red sauce with the meat and serve it, often, over freshly made pappardelle.
-The flavor of the egg pasta marries perfectly with the wild boar sauce, which is stewed for hours with tomatoes, red wine and spices.
+The flavour of the egg pasta marries perfectly with the wild boar sauce, which is stewed for hours with tomatoes, red wine and spices.
 Don’t forget to crown it with a heaping spoon full of parmesan before digging in.

 What’s the one thing you always pack?